syncfusion-content/uwp-docs/uwp/sfdatetimerangenavigator/Customization.md

 ### Label bar visibility.

-SfDateTimeRangeNavigator provides the support to customise its visibility using `LowerLabelBarVisibility` and `UpperLabelBarVisibility` of type `Visibility`.
+SfDateTimeRangeNavigator provides the support to customizes its visibility using `LowerLabelBarVisibility` and `UpperLabelBarVisibility` of type `Visibility`.

 ## Thumb Style Customization